 How will I be taught, and will there be any work outside the class?

-As this is a one-day course there will be no preparation needed and handouts will be given to you throughout the day.
+You will need to read the selected poems before each class: a handout will be given to you containing all the poems for the course.
 You will be taught through a combination of tutor introductions, small group work, and full class discussions.
-This will be an interactive day so come along ready to share your ideas.
+This is a highly interactive course so come along ready to share your ideas.

 Are there any other costs?
 Is there anything I need to bring?